czernika/brocooly/docs/basics/routing.md

 ### Post Routing

-All routes must be defined not inside `routes/web.php` but `routes/ajax.php`.

 POST routing is a different other than GET - as it is not about rendering content but handling the requests.
-This route is used for Submission Forms handling
+This route is used mostly for submission forms handling like create post, send message etc.

+!> All routes must be defined not inside `routes/web.php` but `routes/ajax.php`.

-Syntax is same but first parameter is actually action name for a `handler` function inside `twig` template as an `action` attribute inside form.
+Syntax is same as for GET but first parameter is actually action name for a `handler` function inside `twig` template as an `action` attribute inside form.
 Sounds complicated?
 So here is an example

 ```php
 Route::post( 'actionName', /** callback **/ );